SeaQL/seaql.github.io/SeaORM/docs/07-advanced-query/02-conditional-expression.md

 ## Nested Condition

 The `add` method can also take another conditional expression.
-By doing this we can construct complex nested condition flexibly.
+By doing this, we can construct complex nested conditions flexibly.

 ```rust
 assert_eq!(